 The Echelon Stride 6 has all the features you'd expect in a heavy-duty treadmill, along with auto-fold technology and zero assembly.

-For around $1,200, you’ll get a treadmill with 12 levels of incline and a lifetime warranty.
-We haven’t tried this specific model, but we’re very acquanited with its predecessor, the Echelon Fitness Auto-Fold Stride.
+For around $1,300, you’ll get a treadmill with 12 levels of incline and a lifetime warranty.
+We’ve tried both this machine and its predecessor, the Echelon Fitness Auto-Fold Stride, and overall, think it’s a good purchase for the right person.

 Kate has had the original Echelon Stride on her screened-in porch for months.
 She uses it primarily for morning walks, having logged hundreds of miles on it.